united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/dataacquisitionmanipulation.md

 1. Click on the connection to the OPC UA Simulator in the **Connections** table.
   If you are using the preconfigured one, it is called `default-opcua-simulator-connection`.
-  Click on the **+ Add Protocol Converter button in the opening menu.
+  Click on the **+ Add Protocol Converter** button in the opening menu.

 2. First you need to select the protocol used to communicate with the device, in this case **OPC UA**.
 This can be found under **General**.

 3. **Input:** Many of the required details are already set based on the connection details.
-For this tutorial, we will subscribe to a tag and a folder on the on the OPC UA server.
+For this tutorial, we will subscribe to a tag and a folder on the OPC UA server.
 Tags and folders can be selected manually using the NodeID or by using the OPC UA Browser.

    If you want to select the nodes via the OPC UA Browser, uncheck the `Root` box, navigate to `Root/Objects/Boilers/Boiler #2` and select the `ParameterSet` folder.
 Next navigate to `Root/Objects/OpcPlc/Telemetry/Fast` and select the `FastUInt1` tag, then click **Apply** at the bottom.